Best Crypto Exchanges in Europe 2026: A Complete Guide

 For Security-Conscious Investors

-Top pick: Kraken
+Top pick: Coinbase

 Publicly traded, transparent financials, strong compliance, and insurance coverage.
 Higher fees, but you’re paying for peace of mind.